gnegrelli/n-queens/README.md

 # N-Queens Problem

-This code solves the N-Quens Problem through Tabu Search.
+This code solves the N-Queens Problem using Tabu Search.